Austin City Council Approves Developer Selection for Blocks 16 and 18 in East Austin

 Honoring Dr. James Polk

 In February 2023, we produced Jazz Legacy: A Community Tribute to Dr. James Polk, honoring his lifetime achivements in music, education and community service.
 With this event, Dr. Polk becomes the first recipient of our annual Austin Cultural Icon Award.
 The renowned Elias Haslanger Quartet was featured as house band, Pamela Hart was emcee, and a long list of friends and family provided stories from his life & career.
 We were honored to have Dr. Polk in attendance.
-Pamela Hart posted a lovely video of the event on YouTube, and our friends at KUTX 98.9FM published an in-depth article on Dr. Polk here.
+Women In Jazz Founder and Jazz musician, Pamela Hart posted a lovely video of the event on YouTube, and our friends at KUTX 98.9FM published an in-depth article on Dr. Polk here.

 In September 2021, the Austin City Council adopted an EACC-authored Resolution with 16 action directives, calling for renewed investment and support in the African American Cultural Heritage District, and establishment of an East 11th Street professional cultural center/music hub.
 The proposal has been accepted by Austin Cultural Trust/AEDC and is in the pipeline to become reality.

 The Dorham Center concept was the blueprint for the Council Resolution regarding the African American Cultural Heritage District and Creative Spaces Cultural Trust.
-Read the Council's Resolution here.
+Read the Council's Resolution here and latest press release here.

 Austin Black Artists and Professional Creatives Registry